-Total cost of the ZB system with €1.57/m3 was more expensive than the reference system at €0.41/m3.
-However, this is largely expected as the current system does not involve treatment.
-The results do however suggest that if regulations change and limit the ability for discharge to sea (or increase fees/penalties), then the ZB system might offer an economically viable solution.
+Total cost of the ZB system at $\leq 1.72/m^3$ is more expensive than the reference system at $\leq 0.41/m^3$.
+However, this is largely expected as the current system does not involve any treatment.
+The results do however suggest that if regulations change and limit the ability to discharge to the sea (or increase fees/penalties), then the ZB system could offer an effective and economically viable solution.
 Sulphuric acid and electricity use at Site 2 are responsible for most of the costs, in addition to the environmental impacts.
-However, the results highlight the importance of the recovered materials at Site 1, which although small, offer considerable revenue.
-Nevertheless, sulphuric acid is the most significant product, as in for the LCA.
-Hence, despite significant revenue being attained from the recovered products, this is not enough to balance the increased costs incurred from sulphuric acid and electricity.
-This is emphasised in the externalities results which emphasise the impact costs of the increased resource use of the ZB system.
+The results also highlight the importance of the recovered materials at Site 1, which although small, offer considerable revenue.
+However, this is not enough to balance the increased costs incurred from sulphuric acid and electricity.
+This is emphasised in the externalities results which highlight the impact costs of the increased resource use of the ZB system.